b3ac0ns/the-art-of-pivoting/book/README.md

 There is an additional twist: when threat actors deliberately attempt to manipulate or collide favicon hashes, those collisions themselves become useful signals.
 Correlating clusters of colliding favicons can reveal common tooling, shared deployment scripts, or copied infrastructure.
 In other words, a “broken” indicator can still produce strong intelligence, either because adversaries ignore it, or because their attempts to evade it create new patterns worth pivoting on.
 Stopping the calculation of such hashes would simply remove a cheap and surprisingly effective investigative tool.

+## Origin of the Book

+This book began life as a presentation at the 2025 FIRST Cyber Threat Intelligence Conference held in Berlin (April 21-23, 2025).
+From the plenary stage, the theme “The Art of Pivoting” resonated with analysts, threat-intelligence practitioners, and incident-response teams alike: how to discover more from adversaries using existing information.
+Inspired by the lively exchange of ideas and the collaborative spirit of the conference, the authors decided to expand the talk into a full-length guide.

+While the presentation’s narrative was time-limited, the ambition of this book is broader.
+It preserves the pragmatic, analyst-oriented tone of the original session yet adds depth, case studies, workflows, and open-source tooling (such as MISP and the AIL Project) to support repeatable investigation.
+Above all, it remains an open, living document—rooted in the same community-driven ethos that brought the Berlin event together.